NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install Python 2.7 for your OS with the PATH added and make sure there are no other versions of python 2.7.
+1. Install Python 2.7 for your OS with the PATH added and make sure there are no other versions of python 2.7
-2. Clone this repository into a subfolder of the folder that will contain the videos
+2. Download this repository into a subfolder to the folder that will contain the videos, make sure every event is in seperate folders
 3. Install the requirements for the script with `pip install -r /path/to/requirements.txt`, or `make` if supported by your OS
 4. Add the thumbnail to the same folder as `thumbnail.png`
-5. Make your recording program follow this naming scheme: [EVENT_NAME] - [MATCH TYPE] ex.
-2016 Indiana State Championship - Qualification Match 1.
-Also use the Tiebreaker scheme when necessary.
+5. Make your recording program follow this naming scheme: [MATCH TYPE] [MATCH NUM].[EXTENSION] ex.
+Qualification Match 1.mp4 Also use the Tiebreaker scheme when necessary
-5. Start the program by running `python frcUploader` and navigating to `localhost:8080` in your browser or by using the .bat file for Windows or .sh file for Linux/macOS
+5. Start the program by executing the .bat file for Windows or .sh file for Linux/macOS or by running `python start.py`
-6. Add in the necessary info.
+6. Add in the necessary info
 7. Hit submit everytime a match finishes.
-No need to update any values unless you are entering eliminations or doing ceremonies.
+No need to update any values unless you are entering eliminations or doing ceremonies
 8. Enjoy not having to deal with YouTube's front end

+### File Name Examples
+QM15 = `Qualification Match 15.mp4` or `Qual 15.mp4`
+SF2M3 = `Semifinal Tiebreaker 2.mp4` or `semi final tiebreak 2.mp4`
+Opening Ceremonies = `Friday Opening Ceremonies.mp4` or `Day 1 Opening Ceremony.mp4`
+Closing Ceremonies = `Awards Ceremony.mp4` or `Closing Ceremonies.mp4`
+Alliance Selection = `Alliance Selection.mp4` or `alliance selection.mp4`

 ### Web UI Breakdown
 ![alt text](http://i.imgur.com/IYaJSex.png?1)